Memorytaco/t-lang/README.md

 1. `:gen` : to show generated llvm ir code for expression
 2. `:def` : to define global structures like a type declaration or value definition or FFI
+3. `:load` : to load a source file and parse it, then print raw AST structure
+4. `:mods` : to show modules available in scope.
+The names can be used for command `:showm`.
+5. `:showm` : to show contents of a module.
-3. it defaults to print out parsed AST of your typing
+6. it defaults to print out parsed AST of your typing

 > You are guaranteed to get a successful running on the `main` branch.